Using Student Self-Service

 Most registration-related tasks utilize Student Self-Service, a web-based tool that enables the Cooper Union community to access information that is stored in our administrative database.
 After logging in you will interact differently with the site depending on if you are a student, faculty member, advisor, or a combination of these.
 (See separate instructions below.)

-Student Self-Service accounts are created for every student and login credentials are emailed shortly after the student is admitted to The Cooper Union.
-If you don’t remember your username or password you can recover your user name and reset your password from the login page.
+Student Self-Service accounts are created for every student and login credentials are posted to your applicant portal.
+After your initial sign in, if you forget your username or password, you can recover your username and reset your password from the login page.
 See also the Student Self-Service FAQ.

 If you have any questions, please contact us during normal business hours at (212) 353-4120 or email us at registrar@cooper.edu.